sindresorhus/debounce/Readme.md

 # debounce

-  Useful for implementing behavior that should only happen after the input has stopped arriving.
+  Useful for implementing behavior that should only happen after a repeated action has completed.
 For example: rendering a preview of a Markdown comment, recalculating a layout after the window has stopped being resized, and so on.

 ## Installation